Dask Offloading

 client.submit(client_test, input1_future, "input2").result()

-("Let's pretend that this string is actually really big", 'input2')
+("Let's pretend that this string is actually a really big object like your dataset",

 client.shutdown()